TallKite/linnstrument-firmware/README.md

 SUGGESTIONS FOR EXPLORING EDOS:

+* You can cycle through the edos by setting switch 1 to EDO+ and switch 2 to EDO-
+* Set the layout to e.g. Bosanquet to stay in Bosanquet while you cycle
-* The first few edos are pretty strange.
-You may want to start with 15, 17, 19 or 22.
+* The first few edos are pretty strange, so you may want to start with 15, 17, 19 or 22
-* Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo.
+* For nice-sounding chords, try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo (memory #5)
-* The full rainbow scale can be overwhelming.
-Try setting the played mode to BLNK.
+* If the full rainbow scale seems overwhelming, try setting the played mode to blinking (BLNK)
-* To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
+* To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank
-* Once you know an edo well, you'll probably want to switch to the fretboard dots display.
+* Once you know an edo and its layout well, you might want to switch to the fretboard dots display

 GUITAR TUNING

-MicroLinn uses a completely independent guitar tuning than the usual one.
-MicroLinn's guitar tuning screen doesn't adjust the pitch of each "string".
+MicroLinn's guitar tuning is completely independent of the usual one.
+The guitar tuning screen doesn't set the pitch of each "string".
 Instead it sets 7 independent row offsets.

-*Details: The "anchor string" is the row that the anchor pad is on.
+*Details: On the far left, there are 8 green buttons, one for each string.
+The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
-On the far left, the anchor string is red, or orange if lit up.
-The others are green, or cyan if lit up.
-Tap any button on the far left to select a string.
-The button lights up and sounds that open string.
-Assuming it's not the anchor string, one of the neighboring strings, whichever one is closest to the anchor, also lights up.
+The anchor string has a double button.
+Tap any button to select a string.
+The button turns light blue and sounds that open string.
+Assuming it's not the anchor string, one of the neighboring buttons, whichever one is closest to the anchor, turns dark blue.
 You won't see a note name with an octave number.
 Instead you'll see a row offset as a number, which can be negative.
-This is the row offset between the two lit-up strings.
-Swipe right or left on it as before to increase or decrease it.
-(Selecting the anchor string doesn't show a row offset.)*
+This is the interval between the two blue strings.
+Swipe right or left on it as before to increase or decrease it.*

 *Changing one row offset doesn't affect the other six row offsets.
 Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
 And increasing any row offset below the anchor string _flattens_ the current string and all strings below it.
-(Of the two lit-up buttons, the current string is always the one furthest from the anchor string.)
-To summarize, you're _seeing_ the offset between the two lit-up strings, but _hearing_ the pitch of the outermost lit-up string.*
+To summarize, you're _seeing_ the offset between the blue strings, but _hearing_ the pitch of the light blue string.*

+*If any of the 8 side buttons or 7 offsets is red, that means it's not coprime with one or both of the 2 column offsets.*

 A guitar tuning is a standard tuning if the intervals between open strings are all 4ths, except for that one major 3rd between the 2nd and 3rd rows.
 The exact notes don't matter, just the intervals.
 If you switch edos while in a standard tuning, you'll stay in a standard tuning.

-*Details: When in a standard tuning, on the Global Settings screen the GUITAR pad is dark blue, otherwise it's bright blue.
+*Details: When in a standard tuning, on the Global Settings screen the GUITAR pad is dark blue, otherwise it's bright blue (or possibly red).
 The edo's 4th is defined as its closest approximation to 4/3.
 The edo's major 3rd is defined as two octaves minus four 4ths.
 Thus 22edo's major 3rd is 8\22 = 436¢ not 7\22 = 382¢.
+This ensures a double octave from the 6th string to the 1st string.
 There's two possible 4ths for 13edo (5\13 and 6\13) and 18edo (7\18 and 8\18).
 Either 4th keeps the GUITAR pad dark blue.*

-In Global Settings, when you long-press the OCTAVE pad, the "-GUI" option for reversed guitar tuning is not available when microLinn is on.
-To get this reversed tuning, set the guitar tuning manually.
+*In Global Settings, when you long-press the OCTAVE pad, the "-GUI" option for reversed guitar tuning is not available when microLinn is on.
+To get this reversed tuning, set the guitar tuning manually.*

 NOTE LIGHTS